Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 ### Conversion After Comparison of Final Evaluation
 Change data type to reduce memory consumption, which could speed up model building.

 Note that for categorical features, there are mainly two convenient ways to rearrange them: dummy encoding, WoE (Weight-of-Evidence) transformation. **Always remember it is significant to keep test data and train data clearily separable**.
-Therefore the estimation of WoE score could not be accomplished in this part, since it requires the information of cases with the same category level after all conversions.
+Therefore, the estimation of WoE score could not be accomplished in this part, since it requires the information of cases with the same category level after all conversions.
 Low-dimensionalities data is suitable converted by dummy encoding.
 Unlike WoE encoding, it does not need further constrained information but only the categorical features themselves.

 ### Some Data Description During Exploration
 - General information and slicing